A Systematic Search for Big Dippers in ASAS-SN: Introduction

 \section{Introduction}

 Variable stars offer a valuable opportunity to study the structure and evolution of stars and stellar populations.
 For example, intrinsic variables, like RR Lyrae and Cepheid pulsators, are used to study the internal structure of the stars \citep{Marconi_2015, Caputo_2000}.
-Extrinsic variables, like rotational variables and eclipsing binaries, are stars that are variable due to occultaions from other objects or features on the star.
-Eclipsing binaries are important tools for measuring the masses and radii of stars \citep{Andersen_1991, Torres_2010, Rowan_2025}, and rotational variables can inform models of chromospheric activity and magnetic fields \citep{Cheng_1986}, as well as can be used in gyrochronology to determine the age of stellar systems \citep{Barnes_2007}.
+Extrinsic variables, like rotational variables and eclipsing binaries, are stars that are variable due to occultations from other objects or features on the star.
+Eclipsing binaries are important tools for measuring the masses and radii of stars \citep{Andersen_1991, Torres_2010, Rowan_2025}, and rotational variables can inform models of chromospheric activity and magnetic fields \citep{Cheng_1986}, and can be used in gyrochronology to determine the age of stellar systems \citep{Barnes_2007}.

+Transient surveys generally look for rapidly brightening sources such as supernovae, and variability surveys look for continuously variable sources such as eclipsing binaries, pulsators, and rotational variables.
+There are few systematic searches for "occasionally" dimming sources.
+Young stellar objects (YSOs) like T Tauri stars \citep{Bredall_2020} and R Coronae Borealis stars \citep[R Cor Bor stars,][]{Crawford_2025} can show dramatic fading events; however, these events are recurrent.